Show Fluids Results

 Display in a table all of the callouts that have been created, with the result types and values.
 Each callout is specific to the selected run and load case.

-• Click the icon to show/hide the callout in the modeling window.
+• Click a callout icon to show/hide the callouts of that type in the modeling window.

 • Select a row to select the callout in the modeling window.